How it works

 A path to retest and public communication

-Prepare for scope
+Prepare for review

 A better intake starts with the tasks, platforms, and timing that matter.